JamesB0T/Windsensor_WiFi_1000/README.md

 ![alt text](Pictures/Windsensor2.png)

 I bublished the project in the german sail forum [www.segeln-forum.de](https://www.segeln-forum.de/board1-rund-ums-segeln/board35-bootstechnik-und-elektronik/67401-windsensor-diy/) and found a lot of interested poeple.
-Afte a half year was all mecanical components and elektrical shematics finished and I could try the first windsensor successfully on my sailboat.
+Afte a half year was all mechanical components and elektrical shematics finished and I could try the first windsensor successfully on my sailboat.

 These are my conditions for the new windsensor: